Home Blog How to Write a Convincing Employee Recommendation Letter: Our Complete Guide

 For the employee, a well-crafted recommendation letter catapults their application, providing a strong, credible endorsement that sets them apart from others.
 It validates their skills and accomplishments, increasing their chances of securing the position.

 For the prospective employer, it reveals much more about the candidate, helping employers make more informed hiring decisions by providing an additional layer of assurance.
-This info goes beyond a resume, providing a more in-depth view of their suitability.
+This info goes beyond writing a resume, providing a more in-depth view of their suitability.

 Additionally, writing a recommendation letter isn’t just a favour for your staff member—it also comes with numerous benefits for you as the author.
 Let’s take a look: